 5 Times Opry History Intersected with U.S. History

-Now in its 94th year, the American institution isn’t just a witness to United States history — it’s a part of it.
+Now nearly 95 years old, the American institution isn’t just a witness to United States history — it’s a part of it.

 Fledgling Opry Show Endures Through Great Depression